MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 IntelliCode suggestions appear in the standard Visual Studio IntelliSense UI for C#.
 Extensions that override that UI prevent the IntelliCode "starred" suggestions from appearing at the top of the list.
 You can verify if extensions are causing this behavior by turning them off and then trying IntelliSense again.

 If this doesn't solve the problem for you, please report your issue via the Visual Studio [Report a Problem](/visualstudio/ide/how-to-report-a-problem-with-visual-studio-2017) feature and mention IntelliCode in your report.

-## Q. Which version of Visual Studio do I need to run the Visual Studio IntelliCode extension?

-The Visual Studio IntelliCode extension can be installed on Visual Studio 2017 version 15.8 and later (all SKUs).
-Installation of the extension halts with **This extension is not installable on any currently installed products** if you don't have the minimum required version installed.

-**Note** There are minimum Visual Studio requirements to see AI-assisted IntelliSense by language; if you’re not seeing recommendations you may not have a high enough version of Visual Studio:

--	C++ requires Visual Studio 2019 Preview 1 or higher
--	C# requires Visual Studio 2017 Version 15.8 or higher
--	XAML requires Visual Studio 2017 Version 15.9 or higher

 ## See also